$10 million dollars recovered for college student who suffered paralysis after emergency room misdiagnosis.

 Jury finds doctor negligent in care of post-surgical infection.

 17 year old client underwent open reduction of his fractured ankle with the use of plates and screws by Defendant medical clinic’s orthopedic surgeon.
 After surgery, the wound became badly infected.
 Instead of referring our client to an infectious disease specialist or asking a plastic surgeon with infection control expertise, the orthopedic surgeon kept the patient to himself, and tried and failed on two different occasions to surgically remove the infection on the client’s ankle.
 On both attempts the surgeon sutured the wound tightly closed, encapsulating a still active infection.
-When it became obvious the wound remained badly infected, our client was referred to a plastic surgeon who performed emergency surgery to save his endangered limb.
-The new physician cured the infection and performed tissue transfer reconstructive surgery to close our client’s large resulting wound.
+When it became obvious the wound remained badly infected, our client was referred to a plastic surgeon, a University of Missouri graduate, who performed emergency surgery to save his endangered limb.
+The new physician cured the infection and performed tissue transfer reconstructive surgery by this to close our client’s large resulting wound.
 Represented by Jim Lindell.Following a weeklong trial, the jury in a rural Minnesota county awarded our client $584,000 in damages.